nachocaru/xaprb.com/content/blog/2010-08-02-two-subtle-bugs-in-outer-join-queries.md

 |    1 |    1 |       5 |
 +------+------+---------+
 </pre>`
 The left-outer-ness of the above query is what causes the third row to be output in the first query I showed you above.
-The greater-than operator in this example automatically makes the left-ness impossible, because anytime there&#8217;s a row in the inner table that has no match in the outer table, it&#8217;ll be filled in with NULLs, and those NULLs will be eliminated by the operator.
+The greater-than operator in this example automatically makes the left-ness impossible, because anytime there's a row in the inner table that has no match in the outer table, it'll be filled in with NULLs, and those NULLs will be eliminated by the operator.
 So the effect is that only matching rows will ever be output.

-If you want to ponder variations and subtleties of the above, you can read more discussion on [the issue report where we&#8217;re hammering out the details][3] of automatically detecting and warning about these sneaky errors.
+If you want to ponder variations and subtleties of the above, you can read more discussion on [the issue report where we're hammering out the details][3] of automatically detecting and warning about these sneaky errors.

  [1]: http://www.maatkit.org/doc/mk-query-advisor.html
  [2]: http://www.xaprb.com/blog/2010/03/16/try-mk-query-advisor-a-new-maatkit-tool/